Oh yes, a passion for life had I, yet to die

 So sad.
 Through consoling I learned, not

-death did he fear, only Hell and thus believing a
+death did he fear, only Hell as he claimed a

 Softly, still, death alas came calling,